Rooarii/Rooarii/README.md

 citizen ship 🇫🇷 - 🇨🇦

 I have lived in France for ten years in the country of the chocolatine.</br>
-Curious by nature, I trained myself on different techniques such as:
+Curious by nature, I trained myself on different technos such as:

 - Javascript
 -Python